Buying vs. Renting a Modem and Router: Which Is Best?

 Do I Need an Expensive Modem or Router?

-Buying your own equipment doesn’t have to be expensive, as you can easily buy your own modem or router from an online retailer such as Amazon.
+Buying your own equipment doesn’t have to be expensive.
+You can easily buy your own modem or router from an online retailer like Amazon.

-Modems and routers are equipped to handle a certain amount of bandwidth, meaning you should check your Internet plan’s maximum Mbps download speeds before making a purchase.
-There’s no point in buying a super high-end device that you don’t even have the speeds to match!
+Modems and routers are equipped to handle a certain amount of bandwidth, meaning you should check your Internet plan’s maximum download speed before making a purchase.
+There’s no point in buying a super high-end device that you don’t even have the speed to match!

 Buying Your Own Modem